davidvwijk/davidvwijk.github.io/posts/index.md

 ---
 layout: post-list
-title: A Few Research Topics
+title: Research Topics (To be updated soon)
 excerpt: "A List of Research Interests"
 comments: false
 ---